MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/faqs-rms.md

 ## Can I now use BYOK with Exchange Online?

-Yes, you can now use BYOK with Exchange Online when you follow the instructions in [Set up new Message Encryption capabilities](https://support.office.com/article/7ff0c040-b25c-4378-9904-b1b50210d00e).
+Yes, you can now use BYOK with Exchange Online when you follow the instructions in [Set up new Microsoft 365 Message Encryption capabilities built on top of Azure Information Protection](https://support.office.com/article/7ff0c040-b25c-4378-9904-b1b50210d00e).
 These instructions enable the new capabilities in Exchange Online that support using BYOK for Azure Information Protection, as well as the new Office 365 Message Encryption.

-For more information about this change, see the blog announcement: [Email Encryption and Rights Protection](https://techcommunity.microsoft.com/t5/microsoft-security-and/email-encryption-and-rights-protection/ba-p/110801).
+For more information about this change, see the blog announcement: [Office 365 Message Encryption with the new capabilities](https://techcommunity.microsoft.com/t5/Security-Privacy-and-Compliance/Email-Encryption-and-Rights-Protection/ba-p/110801)

 ## Where can I find information about third-party solutions that integrate with Azure RMS?